ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Cipher suite to use in the proof and for the encryption
   * Contact id of contact to be found
   * Client nonce - cryptographically random onetime use string
-  * Find secret proof - i.e. hmac(`<find-secret [from public-peer-file-section-B]>`, "proof:" + `<client-nonce>` + ":" + expires))
+  * Find secret proof - i.e. hex(hmac(`<find-secret-from-remote-public-peer-file-section-B>`, "proof:" + `<client-nonce>` + ":" + expires))
   * Find proof expires
-  * Context - this identifier is combined with the remote peer's context to form the "requester:reply" context ID for the MLS layer as well as the userFrag for ICE negotiation.
+  * Context - the is the requester's part of the context ID.
+This identifier is combined with the remote peer's context to form the "requester:reply" context ID for the MLS layer as well as the userFrag for ICE negotiation.
-  * Peer secret (encrypted) - peer secret is a random passphrase which is then encrypted using the public key of the peer receiving the find request - this key is password used for ICE negotiation
+  * Peer secret (encrypted) - peer secret is a random passphrase which is then encrypted using the public key of the peer receiving the find request - this key is password used for ICE negotiation, peer secret encrypted = base64(rsa_encrypt(`<remote-public-peer-file-public-key>`, `<peer-secret>`))
   * Location details
     * Location ID of requesting location
     * Contact ID of requesting location